GriffinLeclerc/Weather-Sender/README.md

 ## Usage ##

-Before any weather can be sent, a configuration file must be generated.
+Before any weather can be sent, a configuration file must be generated. <br />
 This can be done by running:
 ```
 ./sendWeather.sh